hashgraph/hedera-mirror-node/hedera-mirror-test/k6/README.md

 ### Single Test

-To run a single test, such as the rosetta `accountBalance` test, us a command similar to the below:
+To run a single test, such as the rosetta `accountBalance` test, use a command similar to the below:

 ```shell
 source k6.env && k6 run src/rosetta/test/accountBalance.js